rafaelcalcada/rvx/docs/hardware.md

 hide: navigation
 ---

-# RISC-V Steel Hardware Docs
+# RVX Hardware Docs

 ## Introduction

-RISC-V Steel is a microcontroller design developed in Verilog that implements the RV32I instruction set of RISC-V. It is designed for easy, seamless integration into embedded systems, systems-on-chip (SoC), and FPGA designs, facilitating the rapid development of innovative RISC-V applications.
+RVX is a microcontroller IP core developed in Verilog that implements the RV32I instruction set of RISC-V. It is designed for easy, seamless integration into embedded systems and FPGA designs, facilitating the rapid development of innovative RISC-V applications.

-RISC-V Steel can run real-time operating systems such as FreeRTOS, as well as bare-metal embedded software.
-Its design includes components such as memory, timers, and interfaces for UART, GPIO, and SPI communication, enabling RISC-V Steel to integrate with a variety of sensors and actuators commonly used in embedded applications.
+RVX can run real-time operating systems such as FreeRTOS, as well as bare-metal embedded software.
+Its design includes components such as memory, timers, and interfaces for UART, GPIO, and SPI communication, enabling RVX to integrate with a variety of sensors and actuators commonly used in embedded applications.

-For information on how to develop new applications with RISC-V Steel, see the [User Guide](userguide.md).
+For information on how to develop a new application with RVX, see the [User Guide](userguide.md).

-RISC-V Steel implements the following features of the RISC-V specifications:
+RVX implements the following features of the RISC-V specifications:

 - the RV32I Base Integer Instruction Set, `v2.1`
 - the Zicsr Extension for Control and Status Register (CSR) Instructions, `v2.0`